pyscaffold/pyscaffoldext-dsproject/README.md

 # pyscaffoldext-dsproject

 PyScaffold extension tailored for *Data Science* projects.
 This extension is inspired by [cookiecutter-data-science] and enhanced in many ways.

-The extensions provides:
+Besides the typical [PyScaffold] layout, the extensions provides:

-* `data`, `experiments` and `notebooks` folders,
+* `data` folder to keep your data,
+* `experiments` folder for the actual scripts, e.g. `train_model.py`,
+* `notebooks` for data exploration with [Jupyter] notebooks,
+* `notebooks/template.ipynb` for starting with the most important imports and plugins,
+* `models` for trained and serialized models, model predictions, or model summaries,
+* `references` for data dictionaries, manuals, and all other explanatory materials.
+* `reports` for generated analysis as HTML, PDF, LaTeX, etc. and a `figures` subdirectory for generated graphics and figures to be used in reporting,
 * `environment.yaml` to create an [conda][Miniconda] environment,